Oliver was very disruptive again today and ignored multiple instructions. This behaviour is becoming unacceptable and needs to improve.

 No student names needed.
 GDPR-ready and not trained on your inputs.

-Draft rewrites teacher-provided text.
+Draft works as a second pair of eyes on teacher-provided text.
 Schools remain the data controller; Draft is built for privacy-first handling of communication drafts.

 Built by Dr Greg Blackburn (PhD, Professional Education) for teacher-first communication safety.
 Read the founder story